pariajm/joint-disfluency-detector-and-parser/README.md

 * [`swbd_elmo_Edev.0.872.pt`](https://github.com/pariajm/joint-disfluency-detector-and-parser/releases/download/naacl2019/swbd_elmo_Edev.0.872.pt): Our best model trained on the Switchboard gold parse trees with ELMo word representations (EDITED word f-score=87.5%).

 ### Using the Trained Models
-Use our trained models to find a constituency parse tree as well as disfluency labels for your own sentences.
-Befor running the following commands, make sure you follow the steps in [Requirements for Training](#requirements-for-training) and [Preparation](#preparation) first.
+Use the [pre-trained models](#pretrained-models) to find a constituency parse tree as well as disfluency labels for your own sentences.
+Before running the following commands, make sure to follow the steps in [Requirements for Training](#requirements-for-training) and [Preparation](#preparation) first.
 The format of the input in `best_models/raw_sentences.txt` is one sentence per line.
 For the best performance, remove punctuations and split clitics ("I 'm" instead of "I'm").

 ```
 $ cd best_models